As an Amazon Associate, I earn from qualifying purchases.

 • If your thyme stems are very “fluffy” and stick up over the dehydrator tray, place an empty dehydrator tray over the top tray to create a buffer between the thyme and the dehydrator fan.

-• The thyme is ready when individual stems break or snap instead of bend.
+• The thyme is ready when individual stems break or snap instead of bending.
 They will feel like tiny dried crispy leaves when ready.

 • Store in an air-tight container like a mason jar for up to a year.